dotnet/designs/accepted/2020/mono-convergence/platform-specific-httpclient.md

 It's a managed implementation, but for a few very specific things, mainly related to getting proxy information from the OS, it does P/Invoke.
 The handler behaves generally the same across all platforms where sockets are available.
 The downside of using it is mostly felt in networking connection switching when needed, for examaple when switching back and forth between the wifi/cellular antennas.

-It's a managed implementation, but for a few very specific things, mainly related to getting proxy information from the OS, we do P/Invoke.

 **CFNetwork Handler**

 The CFNetwork handler is based in the old Network Stack API provided by Apple.
 This handler, while it has better performance, lacks features compared with the other ones.